Skip to main content

 Keep it short and broadly reusable.

-- Aim for one sentence that works for both a chat bot and a voice agent
+• Aim for one sentence that works for both chat and voice

 Treat this like a stable identifier.
 It will determine the project URL inside Agent Studio.Examples: